Environment, Green Tech, and Sustainability

 For additional information about country-specific requirements related to COVID-19 please review the U.S. Department of State COVID-19 Country Specific Information.
 Information is subject to change and you are encouraged to continually check for updates as it relates to your planned travel.

 Important Note for Students with Non-U.S. Passports: Please be aware of the Requirements for Air Travelers to the U.S. Non-U.S. passport holders may be required to be fully vaccinated and to provide proof of vaccination status prior to boarding an airplane to the United States.

 A valid passport is required for this program.
 There are no visa requirements for this program.

 A valid passport is required for this program.
-Non-U.S. citizens should check for visa and other entry requirements by contacting the consulate of their travel destination(s): Spanish Consulate in San Francisco.
+Non-U.S. citizens should check for visa and other entry requirements by contacting the consulate of their travel destination(s): Consulate of Spain in San Francisco.

 You are responsible for obtaining your own visa.
 Study Abroad will supply a verification of enrollment or other necessary documents for non-U.S. citizens upon request.